Jerling1989/AgencyWeatherApp/README.md

 - Once the user had deleted a city they will be redirected to the homepgae, where the city is no longer avaliable.
 ![BACK HOME](/read_me/7-return.png)

+---
+Future Upgrades:
+- Create unique backend database for application
+- Form Validation to check if city name is valid before sending (right now it'll save to the database and the data won't load)
+- Google Maps intergration
+- User authentication.
+Every user can have their own list of cities